 So, how do you get relief?
-If you would prefer not to take medications or undergo surgery, there are natural home remedies that have some reported rates of success in treating rheumatoid arthritis.
+If you would prefer not to take prescription medications nor undergo surgery, there are several natural home remedies that have some reported rates of success in treating symptoms of RA.
 Want to know what’s so great about these methods, in addition to getting some relief from your symptoms?
 The products used in these natural remedies are very easy to find.
 The following seven treatments are the most common homeopathic remedies.
 Bear in mind that response to these remedies will be different for each individual as the disease presents and progresses differently in each individual.
 Make sure to discuss with your doctor any home remedies that you are considering as they may interact with your body and prescription medications in ways that you did not realize.

 Which ones are the best and which ones are just so-so?
 We’ve researched them, tested them, and have the results below.
 Before we go in depth, let’s cover the basics.

-So, what’s often causing joint pain?
-Rheumatoid arthritis is an autoimmune disorder.
+What is causing your joint pain?
+RA is an autoimmune disorder.
 Autoimmune disorders result from your immune system mistaking your normal cells for foreign cells and attacking/destroying them.
 When your immune system attacks the lining of the membrane surrounding your joints (synovium), inflammation occurs.
 The constant inflammation of the synovium thickens the membrane lining and wears away the cartilage and bone in your joints, causing the physical pain you experience.

-The tricky thing about rheumatoid arthritis is that doctors are still unsure of what the underlying cause is.
-While genetics seems to be a causing factor, the funny thing is that the majority of people suffering from rheumatoid arthritis have no family history of it.
+The tricky thing about RA is that doctors are still unsure of what the underlying cause is.
+While genetics seem to be a contributing factor, the baffling mystery is that the majority of people suffering from RA have no family history of it.

-* Gender: Women are much more likely to suffer from this autoimmune disorder than men.
+* Gender: Women are much more likely to suffer from this autoimmune disorder.

-* Weight: Overweight individuals are more prone to developing rheumatoid arthritis.
+* Weight: Overweight individuals are more prone to developing RA.

-* Smoking: If you smoke, you are more likely to develop rheumatoid arthritis, and if you develop it, your symptoms may be more pronounced than those who do not smoke.
+* Smoking: If you smoke, you are more likely to develop RA, and if you develop it, your symptoms may be more pronounced than those who do not smoke.

-* Age: Rheumatoid arthritis is more likely to hit you in middle age (40 to 60).
+* Age: RA is more likely to hit you in middle age (40 to 60)